espurrr/Cafe99/README.md

 # Cafe99

 Cafe99 is a Web-based Order Management System customized for a 'non-existent' Lounge.
-This web app was made using raw PHP as backend, built upon MVC architecture.
-MySQL to satisfy database needs.
-And raw HTML,CSS,JS for front-end.
+This web app was made using raw PHP as backend, built upon MVC architecture, with MySQL to satisfy database needs, and raw HTML,CSS,JS for front-end.
-This project was focused on learning purposes, more specifically.. to build a fully functioncal web application WITHOUT using ANY FRAMEWORKS!
+This project was focused on learning purposes, more specifically.. to build a fully functional web application WITHOUT using ANY FRAMEWORKS!
 Actors in the system are as follows :
   - Customer
   - Kitchen Manager